 - How to get the most out of your new boiler once it's been installed and any key features to look out for

-What will happen on the day of your boiler installation?
+What happens on the day of a boiler installation?

 Help your engineer make a quick start by clearing the space around the boiler, giving them easy access.
 If your boiler is installed in the loft, it should be accessible via a set of stairs, a safe walkway and be sufficiently well lit.